 - support under Part VI of the Immigration and Asylum Act 1999

 - the guaranteed element of State Pension Credit

 - Child Tax Credit (provided you’re not also entitled to Working Tax Credit and have an annual gross income of no more than £16,190)

 - Working Tax Credit run-on - paid for 4 weeks after you stop qualifying for Working Tax Credit

 Early years pupil premium and pupil premium are the same thing.
 The government has made a distinction between the two because in order to qualify for pupil premium parents need to apply for free school meals.
 Once they are successful in their application pupil premium is automatic.
 However, as a consequence of giving reception, year 1 and year 2, free school meals parents stopped applying for free school meals as they did not see any point.
 Therefore they are being encouraged to apply for early years pupil premium instead.
 Once children in reception, year 1 and year 2 have qualified for Early Years Pupil Premium they should automatically qualify for pupil premium in year 3 as pupil premium is given to any student qualifying for Free School Meals in the last 6 years (EVER6 qualification)

-Please click on the links below to view information about how the school has used "Pupil Premium" money.
+Please click on the link below to view information about how the school has used "Pupil Premium" money.
 This has been allocated to provide help for students requiring additional support with reading and communication skills.